Beckhoff/TF7xxx_Samples/README.md

 * TF7260 | TwinCAT 3 Vision OCR
 * TF7300 | TwinCAT 3 Vision Metrology 2D
 * TF7800 | TwinCAT 3 Vision Machine Learning
+* TF7810 | TwinCAT 3 Vision Neural Network

 # How to get support
-Should you have any questions regarding the provided sample code, please contact your local Beckhoff support team.
+IF you have any questions regarding the provided sample code, please contact your local Beckhoff support team.
 Contact information can be found on the official Beckhoff website at https://www.beckhoff.com/contact/.

 # Further information
 Further information about this sample code can be found on the [Beckhoff Information System](https://infosys.beckhoff.com) in the [TF7xxx documentation](https://infosys.beckhoff.com/content/1031/tf7xxx_tc3_vision/index.html).